ULU CAMII and HOSPITAL

 Although it could be reckoned strange that a mosque is built together with a hospital, it was commenced from an early period in the Islamic society that public welfare facilities were constructed in combination with religious buildings, in the Ottoman Turkey in particular the royal family and nobles erected mosque complexes called 'Kulliye' in various regions.

 What is unexpected is that the complex has no courtyard in spite of Islamic architecture.
-The early Arabian type mosques or later Persian-type mosques were designed as a worship hall surrounding a courtyard.
+The early Arabic type mosques or later Persian-type mosques were designed as a worship hall surrounding a courtyard.
 However in Anatolia in the north, a courtyard is not so useful or pleasant due to low temperatures even snow in the winter, it came to be reduced in scale and covered by a roof, transfiguring itself into an indoor hall.

 At Divrigi too, the central space of both the mosque and hospital is covered by a small dome with a hole on the top, through which light and air penetrate.
 That is to say an interiorized courtyard.